-Oldham Road: Mick Rush of the Bay Horse Pub Leads a Racist Business War
+Oldham Road: Mick Rush of the Bay Horse Pub Leads a Racially Motivated Business War

 Lower Place, Rochdale — A racialised campaign of business sabotage and harassment is allegedly being orchestrated by the management and patrons of the Bay Horse pub, leading to the plight of a beloved local establishment and threatening others in the area.

-Local residents say Mick Rush, the landlord of the Bay Horse, leads the targeted downfall of Tony’s Chippy, a fish and chip shop that has had affected opening hours.
-Witnesses are aware that Rush and his associates relentlessly targeted the shop because of the owner's skin color.
+Local residents may be aware that Mick Rush, the landlord of the Bay Horse, could be leading the targeted downfall of Tony’s Chippy, a fish and chip shop on Oldham Road in Rochdale.
+Witnesses are aware that punters of the pub have targeted the shop's legitimacy because of the owner's skin colour.

 The alleged persecution extends beyond Tony’s.
-Residents say the Bay Horse crowd has now set their sights on other businesses, specifically a local Chinese takeout known as, "Chinese Chef", and, "Kebabish", in a bid to drive them out through a, "competition of race and ethnicity".
+Residents say the Bay Horse crowd had also set their sights on other businesses, specifically a local Chinese takeout known as, "Chinese Chef", and, "Kebabish", in a bid to drive them out through a, "competition of race and ethnicity", and some pub punters seem to be more dependent on the food services, thus lacking interest in the discrepancies.
 These food outlets are also long established and these particular two are located directly across the road from the pub.

-In a bizarre and targeted twist, local women Cheryl White and Jeanette McCondichie have reportedly launched a campaign against Saajan, a local Indian restaurant.
-The pair, described by witnesses as, "Jewish fascists", operating in lockstep with the Bay Horse ideology, are allegedly attempting to sabotage the business by disparaging a signature menu item, the Balangonji Rogan Josh, in discussion with Facebook friends and to anyone who will listen.
+In a bizarre and targeted twist, local women Cheryl White and Jeanette McCondichie have reportedly launched their campaigns a targeting the menu of Saajan, a local Indian restaurant.
+The pair, operating in lockstep with the Bay Horse ideology, are allegedly attempting to sabotage local businesses by disparaging a signature menu items, in discussion with Facebook friends and to anyone who will listen.

 "It is a coordinated attack", said a former Bay Horse patron.
 "They are trying to make these businesses unviable by poisoning the community against them".